AnttiHaerkoenen/luennot/maantieteen-paivat-2023/variola.md

 ## Prevention of smallpox

-- quarantining was the most important way of prevention
+- Quarantining was the most important way of prevention
-- increased vaccination, targeted vaccination efforts
+- Increased vaccination, targeted vaccination efforts
-  * similar to later WHO eradication campaign!
+  * Similar to later WHO eradication campaign!
-  * white soldiers and red prisoners vaccinated
+  * White troops and red prisoners vaccinated
-- desinfections of barracks
+- Desinfections of barracks

 ## Eastern Border